wcm-io/wcm-io-config/parent/src/site/markdown/index.md

 This wcm.io subproject implements APIs and SPIs to provide a flexible configuration infrastructure for reading and managing context-specific configuration.
 The implementation is pluggable which ensures it can be adapted to the application needs.
 It's based on OSGi services and Sling Models als context-aware dependency injection framework.

 The problems and usecases solved by this implementation are described in the wcm.io Wiki [Multi Tenancy and Configuration Requirements][wiki-config-requirements] page (although not everything described there is implemented currently).
-The detailed documentation and usage descriptions is found in the documentation links below.
+For detailed documentation and usage descriptions see below.

 ### Overview